RickGelhausen/IntaRNA-benchmark/README.md

 The time (in seconds) and maximal memory usage (in megabyte) required to handle each call is also measured and represented in a table.
 The tables are also stored in the specified output path.
 The individual calls are also logged into a log file.

+The commandline arguments for IntaRNA must be given by replacing "--" with "**" ("-" to "*") in order to avoid confusion with the argparse arguments.

 Calls the benchmark.py using the specified callID as benchID.

 __Output:__ (contained in the respective callID folder)